haroules/jenkins-docker-cloud-tls/README.md

 If all goes to plan (and you imported the CA cert you created into a browser, as well as updated the casc.yaml and setup.sh script), you should be able to access your jenkins controller via browser at https://[fqdn of your host]:8443 and you can run the sample job created.

-# Using the script and configuration template
+# Using the script and configuration template warnings
-Before running the setup.sh, there are a few manual edits to be made as they pertain to your environment.
-Future variations of this project will attempt to do that automatically.
-At the very least you should confirm these settings before running the script.
-Sections further below is a table outlining the files and their usage.
-The following codeblocks will need to be edited manually:
+Before running the setup.sh, there are a few manual edits to be made as they pertain to your environment if you do not want to supply a password for jenkins user, cacerts, or jenkins keystore on the cli. (ie. you dont want to supply -p, -k, -c to cli).
+Either way you don't want to commit casc.yaml or jenkins-controller-docker-compose.env after a run (unless you made non credential based changes to the config).

 - casc.yaml
-1. The jenkins admin user password should be changed, note that you will also need to update it in setup.sh
+The jenkins admin user password should be changed, note that you will also need to update it in setup.sh
 ```
  users:
       - id: "admin"